postsharp/Metalama.Documentation/conceptual/Aspects/advising/initializers.md

 #### Example: initializing with a template

 You can also use the T# template language inside field and property analyzers.
-The following example introduces a property that is initialized to the build configuration and target framework.
+The aspect in the following example introduces a property that is initialized to the build configuration and target framework.

 [!include[Introduce Build Info](../../../code/Metalama.Documentation.SampleCode.AspectFramework/BuildInfo.cs)]